 - "But What Will it Do for My EPS?
 An Unflattering But Powerful Motive for Mergers?",2016, joint with Gerald T. Garvey and Todd Milbourn, revising for third round at the Journal of Financial Economics

-- "Pay Me Now (and Later): Pension Benefit Manipulation before Plan Freezes and Executive Retirement", 2016, with Irina Stefanescu, Yupeng Wang and Jun Yang.
+- "Pay Me Now (and Later): Pension Benefit Manipulation before Plan Freezes and Executive Retirement", 2017, with Irina Stefanescu, Yupeng Wang and Jun Yang.
+Forthcoming at Journal of Financial Economics

 - Best Paper Award at Financial Institutions, Regulation and Corporate Governance Conference,2016.